lightning/bolts/02-peer-protocol.md

     - SHOULD use `fee_satoshis` to sign and broadcast the final closing transaction
     - SHOULD reply with a `closing_signed` with the same `fee_satoshis` value if it is different from its previously sent `fee_satoshis`
     - MAY close the connection.
-  - otherwise, if `fee_satoshis` is greater than the base fee of the final commitment transaction as calculated in [BOLT #3](03-transactions.md#fee-calculation) and the channel does not use `option_anchor_outputs`:
-    - MUST fail the connection.
   - if the message contains a `fee_range`:
     - if there is no overlap between that and its own `fee_range`:
       - SHOULD send a `warning`